Ildibad

-Ildibad (sometimes rendered Ildebad, Ildebadus, Hildebad or Heldebadus) (died 541) was a king of the Ostrogoths in Italy in 540–541.
+Ildibad (sometimes rendered Ildebad, Ildebadus, Hildebad, Hildibad or Heldebadus) (died 541) was a king of the Ostrogothic Kingdom in 540–541.

 Biography

 Ildibad was a nephew of Theudis, an Ostrogoth king of the Visigoths in Spain.
 This relationship led Peter Heather to suggest that both belonged to a powerful, non-royal clan.
 In 540, the Ostrogothic king Witiges was taken prisoner by Belisarius in Ravenna.
 Ildibad's children were also taken prisoner.
 Ildibad was one of the Goths north of the Po river who still refused to surrender to Roman authority.
 Following Witiges' capture, however, Ildibad had attempted to negotiate terms of surrender with Belisarius, perhaps because of the fate of his children.

 After Witiges's capture, the leading candidate for the Ostrogothic throne became Uraias, who was Witiges' nephew, a skilled military commander and in charge of Ticinum (Pavia).
 Uraias, however, declined because his family lacked "royal fortune", and instead suggested Ildibad, who was at that time in charge of Verona.
 These were the only cities still held by the Ostrogoths at this time.
 After being elected king in 540, Ildibad moved his capital to Pavia.
 Ildibad again attempted to negotiate a surrender, but after Belisarius sailed to Constantinople along with Witiges and Ildibad's family, the war resumed.
 The Gothic territory at this time consisted only of a narrow strip of land between Pavia and Verona, while the army consisted of barely 1,000 men, although this number was growing.